How to Watch 2019 Oakland Supercross - Racer X Online

-Round 4 of Monster Energy AMA Supercross takes place this Saturday, January 26, in Oakland, California.
+Round 5 of Monster Energy AMA Supercross takes place this Saturday, February 2, in San Diego, California.

-Action kicks off with Daniel Blair and Jim Holley hosting Race Day Live from Oakland-Alameda County Coliseum beginning at 4:00 p.m.
+Action kicks off with Daniel Blair and Jim Holley hosting Race Day Live from Petco Park beginning at 4:00 p.m.
 ET/1:00 p.m.
 PT on NBC Sports Gold.
-NBC Sports Network will carry next day coverage of Round 4 beginning at 3:00 p.m.
+NBC Sports Network will carry live coverage of Round 5 beginning at 10 p.m.
 ET/12:00 p.m.
 PT.
 The race will stream live on NBC Sports Gold beginning at 10:00 p.m.
 ET/7:00 p.m.
 PT.

 Below is everything you need for the weekend.